swnolan/metahuman_facial_transfer/README.md

 # Metahuman Facial Transfer

+Maya Python code that will reference in previously exported FBX animation from Unreal.
+The code will copy these attribute keys from the referenced transform node over to the Metahuman Face board controls.
+The referenced file is then removed once completed.

 # Export FBX Data from Unreal
 * Export FBX Facial animation out from Unreal Sequencer
 * Select the "Face Track" and not the "Face_ControlBoard_CtrlRig" track